MyersResearchGroup/myersresearchgroup.github.io/content/authors/XDC/_index.md

   icon_pack: fab
   link: https://github.com/SynBioDex/Xperimental-Data-Connector

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
-- Tools
-- Genetic Design Automation
-- SynBio Suite Tool

-#any user groups to display on the page
-display_groups:
-- XDC

-research_area: true

-research_area_tags:
 - SynBio Suite Tool
 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.